{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Evaluation

-To underscore the focal point of our work, our attention is exclusively directed towards secure-aggregation-related operations within the baselines, omitting other parts like ``weight aggregation'' in EPPFL.

-\textbf{Implementation Details}.
-We implement the baselines using Python.
-Specifically, we utilize \textit{AES-GCM} with 128-bit keys for the symmetric authenticated encryption, standard $(t,n)$ \textit{Shamir Secret Sharing}~\cite{shamir1979share}, AES in counter mode for the pseudorandom generator, \textit{SHA-256} hash to implement a homomorphic pseudorandom generator for EffiAgg, \textit{Sympy} library to compute discrete logarithms for EffiAgg, and \textit{Paillier Encryption} with 1024-bit keys for PPDL.
+\textbf{Experimental settings}.
 We run on a Linux workstation with 32GB of RAM and an AMD Ryzen 5 5600G.
-We use 1 NVIDIA GeForce RTX 3090 GPU with 24GB RAM only for model training, excluding the aggregation process.
+We use 1 NVIDIA GeForce RTX 3090 GPU only for model training, excluding the aggregation process.
 In all experimental settings, the space of the elements in the input vectors is 32-bit.
 Same with PracAgg, our main experiments are conducted under a semi-honest setting, with a specific focus on assessing the speed enhancement brought by \sysname.
-We disregard operations such as digital signatures and public key infrastructure in the active adversary setting, which will not impact the asymptotics of the results~\cite{Bonawitz2017PracticalSA}.
+We disregard operations such as digital signatures and public key infrastructure in the active adversary setting, which do not impact the asymptotics of the results~\cite{Bonawitz2017PracticalSA}.